 8. IRRO doesn’t even come into play since the impugned acts of the defendants were covered under Section 52(1)(i) of the Act, and thus there is no need to pay any licensing fees to IRRO.

 “[T]he question of issuing any such direction would arise only upon finding that what the defendant No.2 University is doing is not covered by Section 52 of the Act and which would make it an infringement of the copyright and to avoid which it can go before IRRO.”

 For a copy of the judgment, please see the Resources section below.

 Appeal to the Division Bench

 On October 5, 2016, the Plaintiff-Publishers filed an appeal against this decision before the Division Bench of the Delhi High Court.
 The court admitted the appeal on October 6 but refused to grant an interim injunction against Defendant No. 1 that the Plaintiff-Publishers prayed for.
 However, it directed the Defendants to maintain a record of photocopied course packs sold.
-The appeal is now scheduled for hearing on November 29, 2016.

 For copies of the appeal and the order admitting the appeal, please see the Resources section below.

 Intervention by IRRO and Publishers’ Associations API and FIP

 On November 5, 2016, intervention applications were filed by the Indian Reprographic Rights Organisation (IRRO) and two publishers’ associations, namely, the Association of Publishers in India (API) and the Federation of Indian Publishers (FIP).
 The applications were allowed by Justice Pradeep Nandrajog and Justice Yogesh Khanna of the Delhi High Court on November 8, 2016.